duckietown/book-devmanual-lx/src/consume/2_instructions/index.md

 ### ✅ Step 1

-Open a terminal and navigating to the `duckietown-lx/hello-world-lx` directory.
+Open a terminal and navigate to the `duckietown-lx/hello-world-lx` directory.

 ### ✅ Step 2

-Glance over the following command list for a preview of your toolkit.
+Glance over [](devmanual-lx-dts-code-command-set) for a preview of your toolkit.

 ### ✅ Step 3

-Continue on to the next page to start your first learning experience!
+Continue to the next page to start your first learning experience!

+(devmanual-lx-dts-code-command-set)=
 ## The `dts code` commands set

 ### `dts code build`